 - It is a good idea to write the report during the project instead of at the end.
 Write the conclusion. - Refine the report and revisit sections.
-For example, is there additional literature discussion or has the model been changed or expanded. - Prepare slides or video for the final presentation (5 min max). - Condense the report to 2 pages, for the executive summary overview.
+For example, is there additional literature discussion or has the model been changed or expanded. - Prepare slides and video for the final presentation (5 min max).
+Post video to a sharing service (such as YouTube) and include the video link in the project report. - Condense the report to 2 pages, for the executive summary overview.